shakes76/PatternAnalysis-2023/recognition/adni_vit_45285545/README.md

 1. Navigate to `recognition/adni_vit_45285545`.

-2. Execute the following to train the model then save the trained model to the working directory:
+2. Execute the following to train the model.
+The model is automatically saved to the working directory after training.
 ```bash
 python train.py N_EPOCHS
 ```

-3. Execute the following with a saved model file to run inference using the test split of the ADNI dataset:
+3. Execute the following with a saved model file to run inference using the test split of the ADNI dataset.
 ```bash
 python predict.py MDLFILE
 ```